jdrew1303/elecex-challenge-1/README.md

 ## Project Background

-This project contains the beginnings of a rather simple REST api.
+This project contains the beginnings of a simple REST api.

-It consists of an SQLite database with two tables (Sites, Devices), and a simple webserver that currently exposes three endpoints.
+It consists of an SQLite database with two tables (Sites, Devices), and a simple webserver that currently exposes three RESTful endpoints.

-You will be expected to implement some new functionality, and ensure this new functionality is tested.
+You are expected to implement some new functionality, and ensure this new functionality is tested.

-## Essential Requirements
+## Requirements

-...
+- Add an endpoint to retrieve a specific site and related devices by a given site id.
+- Add an endpoint to retreve all active devices.
+- Update all endpoints & verify that the parameters are of the correct type & valid.

+If you can think of any other changes that would improve the project, feel free to document or implement them.

-## Optional Requirements
+## Project Overview

-...
+### Applicaton Codebase

+- src/index.js
+    This file initalises the webserver and database and starts the server listening on localhost:3000
+- src/lib/Database.js
+    This file is responsible for initalising the database & ensuring migrations are applied.

+### Testware

+- test/util/httpClient.js
+    This file exposes a utility for making HTTP requests to the API when running your tests.
+- test/tests/*.spec.js
+    These files contain the integration tests for the implemented REST endpoints.